It may take up to one week after submitting your application for your MyMountaineer portal to become available.

-Your MyApp portal is used to track the status of your application once you submit an application.
-You can view what documents are missing, what has been received, view your test scores and submit your résumé and/or personal statement to be evaluated holistically.
+Your MyMountaineer portal is used to track the status of your application once you submit an application.
+You can view what documents are missing, what has been received, view your test scores and submit your résumé and/or essay and interest statement to be evaluated holistically.

 Your admission counselor is your personal contact at Appalachian throughout your college search and application process.
 Contact your counselor if you have any questions about Appalachian or how to apply.

 At this time, Admissions doesn't coordinate meetings with academic departments.
 We recommend coming to events that include departmental visits like Open House.
 Otherwise, to schedule a visit with an academic department, you will need to contact the department directly.
-You can view our department directory for contact information for all departments on campus.
+You can view our directory of majors for contact information.

 Unfortunately, we currently do not have the capacity to grant discounts for children of alumni, faculty or staff of Appalachian.

 Students admitted to Appalachian may request an admission deferral of up to one year (fall to fall, spring to spring, etc.) should they wish to pursue enriching experiences outside of postsecondary education before enrolling at Appalachian.
-Requests should be submitted in writing to your admission counselor for review and approval.
+Requests should be submitted in the MyMountaineer portal.
 If the defer is approved, you are required to submit an application for the appropriate future term for re-processing.

 Yes, Appalachian accepts applications for the spring semester for first-year and transfer students.